What's Coming to Netflix in July 2020 - What's on Netflix

-Welcome to a super early look at what’s coming to Netflix in the US throughout the month of July 2020.
+Welcome to the most complete look at what’s coming to Netflix US for the month of July 2020.
 We’ll be taking you through all the new movies, documentaries and TV series set to release throughout the month.

 You can also keep a track of all the Netflix Originals due out in July in our ongoing preview here.
 Also, make sure you haven’t missed any of the June 2020 Netflix releases.